 Have you ever seen big white PVC pipes with fans running up from the basement of Portland homes?

-Those pipes are radon mitigation systems designed to reduce the amount of radon gas in homes to acceptable levels by ventilating the soil under the
+Those pipes are radon mitigation systems designed to reduce the amount of radon gas in homes to acceptable levels by ventilating the soil under the structure.

 Radon is an invisible and odorless radioactive gas that seeps naturally out of the ground.

 It can migrate through concrete slabs, and can cause health problems if it enters a home.

 Radon is the most common cause of lung cancer in nonsmokers and the second most common cause of lung cancer in the United States.

-Most of Portland, Oregon is considered at moderate risk
+Most of Portland, Oregon is considered at moderate risk levels for radon.

-in North and East Portland, roughly from the Columbia River south to Interstate 84 and from Interstate 5 to Parkrose.
+The highest risk occurs in North and East Portland, roughly from the Columbia River south to Interstate 84 and from Interstate 5 to Parkrose.

 An area of high risk also extends into Southeast Portland along Interstate 205, Rocky Butte, east of Mt.
 Tabor, and ending at the north edge of Mt.
 Scott.

 Health Authority Radon Risk Maps.)